cs3110/textbook/src/chapters/ds/promises.md

       | Fulfilled x -> resolve resolver x
 ```

 Recall that we set aside the case where the callback function itself raises some exception `exc`.
 In that case, we need to reject the promise with that exception.
-We can do this by wrapping the execution of the callback in a `try` block:
+We do this by wrapping the execution of the callback in a `try` block:

 ```ocaml
       | Fulfilled x ->